jangroth/aws-certification-notes/solutions-architect-professional.md

 ### [↖](#16_2)[↑](#16_2_1)[↓](#16_2_3) Amazon Workspaces
 Amazon WorkSpaces is a managed, secure Desktop-as-a-Service (DaaS) solution.
 You can use Amazon WorkSpaces to provision either Windows or Linux desktops in just a few minutes and quickly scale to provide thousands of desktops to workers across the globe.
 You can pay either monthly or hourly, just for the WorkSpaces you launch, which helps you save money when compared to traditional desktops and on-premises VDI solutions.
 Amazon WorkSpaces helps you eliminate the complexity in managing hardware inventory, OS versions and patches, and Virtual Desktop Infrastructure (VDI), which helps simplify your desktop delivery strategy.
 With Amazon WorkSpaces, your users get a fast, responsive desktop of their choice that they can access anywhere, anytime, from any supported device.
 * Managed, Secure Cloud Desktop
-* Great to eliminate management of on-premise VDI (Virtual Desktop Infrastructure)
+* Great to eliminate management of on-premises VDI (Virtual Desktop Infrastructure)
 * On Demand, pay per by usage
 * Secure, Encrypted, Network Isolation
 * Integrated with Microsoft Active Directory